google/EarlGrey/Demo/CarthageExample/readme.md

 # Known Issues

 Currently only `AppFramework.framework` is built when building via Carthage.
+As a work around, EarlGrey is included from source.
+In the future when EarlGrey 2 is shipped as a framework, Carthage will support building EarlGrey.

 Missing: